DhrG23/Poem-Generator/README.md

 # Poem-Generator
-Code for traning a Tensor Flow LSTM (Long Short-Term Memory) model This alow ou genrate poem with different styles depending the tye of dataset you train it on.
-A samole dataset in inc. in the reop - poem.txt
+Code for traning a Tensor Flow LSTM (Long Short-Term Memory) model This allow you to genrate poem with different styles depending the tye of dataset you train it on.
+A sample dataset in inc. in the reop - poem.txt

 # Project Info
 Model Architecture: